 Over the past few years there has been a global rise in the number of children referred to gender clinics.
 There is no reliable scientific basis for the diagnosis of transgender, nor long-term research on the outcome of treatments.
 Setting children off on a path towards medicalisation with irreversible life-long effects is an experiment which has no precedent.

 Transgender Trend – Who Are We?

-We are a group of parents based mainly in the UK, who are concerned about the current trend to diagnose ‘gender non-conforming’ children as transgender.
+We are a group of parents based in the UK, who are concerned about the current trend to diagnose ‘gender non-conforming’ children as transgender.
 We reject current conservative, reactionary, religious-fundamentalist views about sexuality and we have no political affiliation.
 We are also concerned about legislation which places transgender rights above the right to safety for girls and young women in public bathrooms and changing rooms.

 We come from diverse backgrounds, some with expertise in child development and psychology, some who were themselves extreme gender non-conforming children and adolescents, some whose own children have self-diagnosed as ‘trans’ and some who know supportive trans adults who are also questioning recent theories of ‘transgenderism.’

 We are concerned that the increased public awareness of transgender issues has led to parents worrying unnecessarily about normal childhood behaviours.
 Throughout the media, in cases of ‘trans kids,’ those parents who uncritically accept the trans ideology are the ones who are deemed ‘brave’ and ‘supportive,’ leading to huge pressure on parents to accept the diagnosis of transgender.
 When worried parents seek information online they inevitably come across sites that reinforce (and even glamourise) the notion of the transgender child.
 We wanted to create a site which balanced that view with some research and facts which challenge the prevailing acceptance of an ideology which is new, untested, and invariably based on personal belief systems.